kynanvwright/rule-post/README.md

   - include limiting each team to one response per round
 - Allocate users to teams
   - Consider having a 'master user' for each team who can add and remove members, and overwrite their drafts
+  - they could also chose if a user can write or only read
 - Add admin-only features
   - skip to end of certain phases
   - close enquiries